 Well, you will be happy to know that these curtains can do that just as well as they block out light, with outside noise muted almost to the point of it being non-existent.

 This is thanks to the design of the curtains, which allows them to drape easily around most windows and absorb the sound.

-As stated previously, this is one of the more expensive sound muffling curtains that you can buy from NICETOWN, with a price point near the $50 dollar mark, so you will want to make sure that these curtains can fit within your budget before you purchase them.
+As stated previously, this is one of the more expensive sound muffling curtains that you can buy from The Soundproof Store, with a price point near the $50 dollar mark, so you will want to make sure that these curtains can fit within your budget before you purchase them.

-No curtain out there gives you quite as much light and sound blocking capabilities as the NICETOWN Full-shading curtains, making your home as peaceful as you could possibly want it.
+No curtain out there gives you quite as much light and sound blocking capabilities as The Soundproof Store's curtains, making your home as peaceful as you could possibly want it.

 With that said, if you have the extra cash lying around to pay for these bad boys, then it will be money well spent.

 These curtains are heavy-duty, durable and has thermal insulation, made specifically with large windows or patio doorways in mind.